chimericdream/worldofpannotia.com/src/_psionic_powers/crystal-shard.md

   powerResistance: "No"
   powerPoints: 1
   description: |
     Upon manifesting this power, you propel a razor-sharp crystal shard at your target.
 You must succeed on a ranged touch attack with the ray to deal damage to a target.
-The ray deals 1d6 points of piercing damage.
+The ray deals {% die_roll 1 6 0 %} points of piercing damage.
   augment: |
-    For every additional power point you spend, this power's damage increases by 1d6 points.
+    For every additional power point you spend, this power's damage increases by {% die_roll 1 6 0 %} points.
 ---